ryokbys/nap/README.md

 For details, please see the [manual](http://ryokbys.web.nitech.ac.jp/contents/pmd_usage) or ask me via e-mail (kobayashi.ryo[at]nitech.ac.jp).

 # Acknowledgements
-This program is supported in part by ["Materials research by Information Integration" Initiative (MI2I)](http://www.nims.go.jp/MII-I/) project of the Support Program for Starting Up Innovation Hub from Japan Science and Technology Agency (JST).
+This program was supported in part by ["Materials research by Information Integration" Initiative (MI2I)](http://www.nims.go.jp/MII-I/) project of the Support Program for Starting Up Innovation Hub from Japan Science and Technology Agency (JST).

 # LICENSE